-Daphne ‘Ruby’ Roubini is Vancouver’s “First Lady of Uke”.
+Daphne ‘Ruby’ Roubini: is Vancouver’s “First Lady of Uke”.
 A native of London, England, a jazz singer and performer on the London Jazz scene.
 Since moving to British Columbia, her infectious enthusiasm and cheeky sense of humour has been at the heart of countless musical transformations.
-She has delighted audiences on two continents, including a memorable performance at the Vancouver International Jazz Festival, with her Vintage jazz band, Black Gardenia.
-And her NEW Ukulele Duo Ruby & Smith, is gathering excited momentum with a Ukulele Album receiving great reviews.
+She has delighted countless audiences, including a memorable performance at the Vancouver International Jazz Festival, with her Vintage jazz band, Black Gardenia.
+And her Jazz/Folk Ukulele Duo Ruby & Smith, is gathering excited momentum with a Ukulele Album receiving great reviews, and playing at The Winnipeg Folk Festival.
 Away from the stage, Daphne has made helping people discover their inner musician her life’s work.
 She understands the ukulele’s empowering and healing qualities.
 She’s seen it many times.
 Daphne has a foundation in Jazz vocals and a Kodaly musicianship training.
 She brings this down to earth approach to teaching the Ukulele.
 Visit her website

 email firstname.lastname@example.org or phone 604 782 1435.